What is Paget's disease of the breast?

 An ultrasound uses sound waves to produce a picture of the breast tissue and the lymph nodes (glands) in the armpit.

-An MRI uses magnetism to build a detailed picture of the breast area.
+An MRI uses magnetism to build up a detailed picture of the breast area.

 Breast biopsy

 You will also have a biopsy.
-Your cancer doctor or breast care nurse takes small samples of cells or tissue from your breast.
+This is when your cancer doctor takes small samples of cells or tissue from your breast.
+You will have an injection of local anaesthetic to numb the area first.

 The samples are looked at under a microscope to check for cancer cells.
-This is to find out if there are any DCIS or invasive breast cancer cells.
+This is to find out whether there are any DCIS or invasive breast cancer cells.

-They also do other tests to find out if the cancer cells have receptors (proteins) for hormones, or for HER2.
+If invasive breast cancer cells are found, you doctor will arrange other tests.
+This is to find out whether the cancer cells have receptors (proteins) for hormones or for HER2.

-Your cancer doctor and breast care nurse will explain the type of biopsy that is best for your situation.
+Your cancer doctor and breast care nurse will explain which type of biopsy is best for you.

 Related pages